Read these first

 about our program objectives - http://www.profj.us/objectives/

-about our Paralegal Program - http://del.icio.us/abogado/about-our-program
+about our Paralegal Program - http://profj.us/graduation/bios.htm

-about our students - http://del.icio.us/abogado/graduates
+about our students - http://del.icio.us/profj/graduates

 Again welcome aboard, and nice having you as students.
 Email Prof. J at abogado@pacbell.net or call him on his cell phone 818-415-2015 if you have any questions.